 When the DWR treatment is new and the jacket is clean, water beads up and falls out the jacket.

 Weight and Packability

-At 16.1 ounces for a men's small, this jacket has nearly the same weight as similarly featured hard shells like the Black Diamond Sharp End and The North Face Summit L5 GTX Pro.
+At 16.1 ounces for a men's small, this jacket has nearly the same weight as similarly featured hard shells like the Black Diamond Sharp End.
 While not as attractive to ounce-counters as the 11 ounce Arc'teryx Alpha FL, it's respectably lightweight considering its full supplement of features, and speaking of, the Galvanized stuffs easily into its left-hand pocket, a feature found on few hardshells, scoring it an extra point for packability.
 Unfortunately, Patagonia didn't include a clip-in loop, which seems like a no-brainer to pair with the stuff pocket feature.
 Hopefully, they'll include one in future versions.

 Mobility and Fit

 A little stretch gives this model a huge advantage in terms of mobility.
 Even with an insulated jacket layered underneath, we had complete range of motion to reach high above our heads, even with a pack on with the waistbelt cinched down.
 This is awesome for any type of climbing since the stretch lets you move around without causing the sleeves or the hem to ride up, exposing your vulnerable flesh to the stinging cold.
 Patagonia says this jacket has a "slim fit", but we had no trouble layering it over a fleece and an insulated jacket.
 There is more space in the Galvanized than the same-sized Arc'teryx Alpha FL, but it doesn't feel baggy like the REI Stormbolt.